raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 For example, it is *not* an error for both client and server to send a request message with the same ID.
-In effect, the 16-bit MESSAGE ID combined with the identity of the initiator (client or server) serves as a 17-bit unique identifier for a particular operation on a DSO session.
+In effect, the 16-bit MESSAGE ID combined with the identity of the initiator (client or server) serves as a 17-bit unique identifier for a particular operation on a DSO Session.

 As described in {{header}} An initiator MUST NOT reuse a MESSAGE ID that is already in use for an outstanding request, unless specified otherwise by the relevant specification for the DSO in question.
-At the very least, this means that a MESSAGE ID MUST NOT be reused in a particular direction on a particular DSO session while the initiator is waiting for a response to a previous request using that MESSAGE ID on that DSO session, unless specified otherwise by the relevant specification for the DSO in question.
+At the very least, this means that a MESSAGE ID MUST NOT be reused in a particular direction on a particular DSO Session while the initiator is waiting for a response to a previous request using that MESSAGE ID on that DSO Session, unless specified otherwise by the relevant specification for the DSO in question.
 (For a long-lived state the MESSAGE ID for the operation